Making Life More Accessible Through Software-Hardware Interaction

 Before development, I created a flowchart to map out key user interactions based on our research findings.

-The user flow diagram illustrates how users interact with our ExoArm application - from their initial setup through daily health monitoring.
+The user journey diagram illustrates how users interact with our ExoArm application - from their initial setup through daily health monitoring.
 It maps out key interactions including onboarding, vital sign recording, and data analysis, showing how the interface adapts to different user needs.

 UI Design